 About developmental delay

-When young children are slower to develop physical, emotional, social and communication skills than expected, it’s called developmental delay.
+When young children are slower to develop physical, emotional, social, communication and thinking skills than expected, it’s called developmental delay.

 Developmental delay can show up in the way children move, communicate, think and learn, or behave with others.
 When more than one of these areas is affected, it might be called global developmental delay.